stamat/poops/README.md

 }
 ```

-All config properties are optional except `scripts` or `styles`.
+All config properties are optional except `scripts`, `styles` or `markups`.
 You have to specify at least one of them.
 If you don't have anything to consume, you won't poop. 💩

 You can freely remove the properies that you don't need.
 For example, if you don't want to run a local server, just remove the `serve` property from the config.